dmolitor/conformal-prediction-analytics/README.md

-# conformal-prediction-mlb
+# conformal-prediction-analytics
-Replication materials for Conformal Prediction: An Assumption-Free Approach to Quantifying Uncertainty in Baseball Forecasts
+Replication materials for Conformal Prediction for Robust Uncertainty Estimation in Sports Analytics

 ## Dependencies
 Install all dependencies in a virtual environment with: